Simoneutili/RubiksCubeAssemblyLine/README.md

 ### Automatic Line Visualization Video

-Watch the YouTube video demonstrating the operation of the automatic assembly line:
+Watch the YouTube video demonstrating the operation of the automatic assembly line.

+*The analyzed section of the assembly line starts at 00:43.*

 [![Watch the video (analysis begins at 00:43)](https://img.youtube.com/vi/QcApQ0M6aBk/maxresdefault.jpg)](https://www.youtube.com/watch?v=QcApQ0M6aBk&t=43s "Watch the video (analysis begins at 00:43)")